oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 If the Relying Party does not send an Accept Header, the response type is assumed to be known implicit or out-of-band.

+A successful response that contains a Status List Token MUST use an HTTP status code in the 2xx range.
+If the Status List Token was not found, the response MUST use the HTTP status code 404.

+A response MAY also redirect the client to another URI using a HTTP status code in the 3xx range, which clients SHOULD follow.
+A client SHOULD detect and intervene in cyclical redirections (i.e., "infinite" redirection loops).

 The following are non-normative examples for a request and response for a Status List Token with type `application/statuslist+jwt`:

 ~~~ ascii-art